 Licensing for foreign-funded banks

-The State Council amended the Regulations on Administration of Foreign-Funded Banks and the CBIRC subsequently issued the implementing measures of the State Council Regulations (together, the Foreign-Funded Banks Regulations).
+The State Council amended the Administrative Regulations of the People's Republic of China on Foreign-Invested Banks, and the CBIRC subsequently issued the implementing measures of the State Council Regulations19 (together, the Foreign-Funded Banks Regulations).
 Foreign financial institutions are allowed to establish wholly foreign-owned banks or Sino-foreign joint venture banks in the PRC, provided that the foreign investor meets the prudential requirements as specified in the Foreign-Funded Banks Regulations.
 The sole or major foreign investor should be a commercial bank and fulfil the capital adequacy requirements of the regulatory authority where it is located and the CBIRC.
 Foreign commercial banks are also allowed to establish branches and representative offices in the PRC in accordance with the prudential requirements as specified by the Foreign-Funded Banks Regulations.

 - taking deposits;